alisdt/online_experiments_course/05_javascript.rst

     jsPsych.run(trials);

-Note that the ``push()`` method inside the loop is used to add something on to the end of a list -- this is quite a common way of building up a timeline in jsPsych.
+Note that the ``push()`` method inside the loop is used to add something on to the end of a list -- this is a common way of building up a timeline in jsPsych.

 Exercise
 ........